malloydata/malloy/docs/_src/language/source.md

 }
 ```

-## Explore Modifications
+## Source Modifications

-An explore can introduce a number of different
+A source can introduce a number of different
 modifications or additions to its source, including adding
 filters, specifying a `primary key`, adding fields and
 joins, renaming fields, or limiting which fields are
 available.

-### Filtering Explores
+### Filtering Sources

-When an explore is defined, filters which apply to any query against the new explore may be added.
+When a source is defined, filters which apply to any query against the new source may be added.

 ```malloy
 --! {"isModel": true, "modelPath": "/inline/e4.malloy"}